peterjohnmanuel/Weboptimization/README.md

   * Removed all adjectives from switch statement.
   * Removed all Nouns from switch statement.
+  * Cached variables outside of loop in makeRandomPizza.
+  * Cached the pizzaElementGenerator variables outside of a loop.
+  * Cached variable out of loop that creates and appends the pizza when screen loads.

 * UpdatePositions method optimizations:
     * Changed to getElementsByClassName